Satyr: Indo-European

 Like satyrs, these similar creatures in other Indo-European mythologies are often also tricksters, mischief-makers, and dancers.
-The lešiy was believed to trick travelers into losing their way.
+The leshy was believed to trick travelers into losing their way.
 The Armenian Pay(n) were a group of male spirits said to dance in the woods.
 In Germanic mythology, elves were also said to dance in woodland clearings and leave behind fairy rings.
 They were also thought to play pranks, steal horses, tie knots in people's hair, and steal children and replace them with changelings.
 West notes that satyrs, elves, and other nature spirits of this variety are a "motley crew" and that it is difficult to reconstruct a prototype behind them.
 Nonetheless, he concludes that "we can recognize recurrent traits" and that they can probably be traced back to the Proto-Indo-Europeans in some form.